Ruth and Naomi now live in Bethlehem Judah.

 2 And Ruth the Moabitess said unto Naomi, Let me now go to the field, and glean ears of corn after him in whose sight I shall find grace.
 And she said unto her, Go, my daughter.

 I see a courageous young woman here.
 Fearless.
 Bold.
 Daring.
 Caring less of what people thought about her.
 Enthusiastic.
 Hardworking.
 She didn’t fold her arms, whining and crying.

 She got up and swung into action.
 She believed God would order her steps, and grant her grace in the sight of those she’ll meet.

 3 And she went, and came, and gleaned in the field after the reapers: and her hap wass to light on a part of the field belonging unto Boaz, who was of the kindred of Elimelech.

 Talk about finding grace.
 God ordering the steps of the righteous.

 How God orchestrated her walking into the field of Boaz to glean.

-A coincidence?
 No!
 This is providence!

 Our Providential God